Spend any time on social media and you’ll know exactly who the influencers are.

 - Create original videos — don’t just lip-sync and call it a day.
 TikTok is the place to let your creativity shine!
-And pick soundtracks to your videos that your audience will enjoy and appreciate.
+Pick soundtracks to your videos that your audience will enjoy and appreciate.

 - Upload content daily — in a perfect world, you should create new videos daily for maximum exposure and growth.
-But as always, choose a pace that’s sustainable and doesn’t sacrifice quality for the sake of quantity.
+But as always, choose a pace that’s sustainable and works for you.

 - Use trending hashtags — make the hashtags relevant to your video, of course.
 Consider occasionally making a video that relates to trending hashtags, if it will interest your audience.

 - Engage with others — like and comment on other users’ videos, especially others in your niche.
 Make your comments something of value (not just another “good video” or “I enjoyed this”)!

 How to Become an Influencer and Build a Following on YouTube

 Like TikTok, YouTube is all about being video-savvy.

 But if your target audience isn’t necessarily just millennials or Gen-Z, you might decide to focus on YouTube.

 Many middle-aged (and beyond!) folks are killing in on YouTube, like 73-year old Tim Rowett, whose 1.45 million subscribers tune in to watch him demonstrate interesting and wacky toys and games from his extensive collection.